hypochoco/engine/readme.md

     - [ ] Run your program now with optimization enabled (e.g. Release mode with the -O3 compiler flag for GCC`)

 - [ ] Generalize vulkan features

-    - [ ] Organize one time vs per draw ...
-        - [ ] Establish place for bulk calls

-    - [ ] Automatic image layout transitions?
-    - [ ] Rendering feature selection?
-    - [ ] Fork and then develop separately, give general utils and then allow development
     - [ ] Onboard onto QT

+    - [ ] Move camera information into a class
+    - [ ] More API-like, external applications that use this should not be exposed to any vulkan?
+        - [ ] Potentially wrappers around everything

+- [ ] Tiling for digital painting with dirty flags

+- [ ] (Bug) Window resizing requires two draw calls to fix

 - [ ] Application level
     - [ ] Layer visibility
     - [ ] Configure scissors
     - [ ] Brush functions / mouse down and released

-    - [ ] Application resizing
     - [ ] Cut tool + transforms

 ---